How to Make Friends With Crows

 How to Befriend a Crow: Step-by-Step

 - Stock that food.
 Buy enough so you don't run out.
 I buy huge bags of unsalted peanuts from Costco.
+If you have any menu suggestions, please share them in the comments section below.

 - Establish a regular feeding schedule, so they know when to expect you and vice versa.
 If you don't establish a rhythm for interaction, the relationship may never gel.
-And don't feed them so much that they become dependent, just a handful of something to show you care.
+And don't feed them so much that they become dependent—just a handful of something to show you care.

 What Do Crows like to Eat?